leogabac/suisave/docs/local/overview.md

 The config interaction around this mode now has its own small workflow:

 - `suisave config init` to create the starter file
-- `suisave config drive detect` or `suisave config drive select` to find a drive
+- `suisave config drive detect` or `suisave config drive select` to find/assign a drive
 - `suisave config drive add LABEL UUID` to register it
 - `suisave config show` to inspect the effective config before a run